 A BMW that won’t start while everything else works is frustrating, confusing, and stressful.
 I’ve been there.
 The key is understanding that the car isn’t broken — it’s protecting itself.
 Somewhere in the system, a requirement isn’t being met.

-Once I stopped assuming and started observing, the problem became easier to solve.
+Once you stopped assuming and started observing, the problem became easier to solve.
 With patience and the right approach, this issue is almost always traceable.